 • Heaviest option in our guide, may be too big for smaller ‘vans

 There’s a lot to like about this De’Longhi as a campervan heater.
-My favourite feature about it is how smart it looks – with a curved shape, I think it is one of the more stylish options in our best heater for a campervan guide.
+While this doesn’t actually play a part in its effectiveness at keeping you warm, one of our favourite features with it is how smart it looks – with a curved shape, we think if style is an important trait in your buying process, this could be the best campervan heater for you.

 The shape offers more than just an injection of style into your ‘van’s interior though – if you inadvertently walk into it, it also helps to keep pain to a minimum.
 It weighs 5.5kg, which is among the weightier end of the scale of the products in our guide, but carry handles will help you to move it around as required.
 Coming with an adjustable thermostat too, it’s able to heat a space of up to 15m³.
-One thing worth considering is whether or not it would be too big for your ‘van.
+One thing worth considering is whether or not it would be too big for your ‘van, with its dimensions making it quite bulky.

 Image: Amazon